Kiri4ko/TMS_hard/search_in_file/README.md

 3. By default, the folder where the files needed for the keyword search are stored is specified.
 4. Automatically detects the encoding using the chardet module.
 5. Indicates files for which no encoding was found.
-6. The "chardet" module must be imported
+6. The "chardet" module must be imported.

-1. The **func_searc.py** ufinds files with keyword.
+7. The **func_searc.py** ufinds files with keyword.
-2. The arguments output the path, keyword and encoding.
+8. The arguments output the path, keyword and encoding.
-3. Simplified version of the class_SearchWordInFile.
+9. Simplified version of the class_SearchWordInFile.

-Setting dependencies in the file requirements.txt
+##Setting dependencies in the file requirements.txt